actualbudget/actual/docs/tour/reports.md

 # Reports

-This view give you access to both the two built in reports, _Net Worth_ and _Cash Flow_, but also your own custom reports.
+This view gives you access to both the two built in reports, _Net Worth_ and _Cash Flow_, but also your own custom reports.

 All reports in this view are shown in their small, tiled, version.
 Clicking on a tile will take you to that very report.